IllusoryTime/brand-scraper/README.md

 ### `GET: /image?url=<ORIGINAL_URL>&size=<'small'|'medium'|'large'>`

-Returns a list of image metadata if ORIGINAL_URL (URL that was used to scrape images) is mathced in the database.
+Returns a list of image base64 string if ORIGINAL_URL (URL that was used to scrape images) is mathced in the database.
 An optional query parameter `size` can be sent.

 Example: `/image/?url=https://en.wikipedia.org/wiki/Main_Page&size=small`